rishabjn10/groovi_python_repo/README.md

 # groovi-s_python_repo
-This is my repository where I'll store my code
+This repository contains some python function to prepare the career with python, DSA and more.